Seagate/cortx/doc/Cortx on VA.rst

 5. Install the VM on your system by referring *<<Link to the VM Installation document>>*.

+ - In case of troubleshooting, refer `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

+6. Switch on the virtual machine and login using either the SSH or VMware console.

+ - Username: <.....>
+ - Password: <.....>

-5. Run the following command:
+7. Run the following command:

  - **hctl bootstrap --mkfs /var/lib/hare/cluster.yaml**

   You must run the above command with **--mkfs** only once.
 Further usage of **--mkfs** erases data.

-6. Ensure that the I/O stack is running by running the following command:
+8. Ensure that the I/O stack is running by running the following command:

  - **hctl status**

-7. Ensure that the CSM service is operational by running the following commands:
+9. Ensure that the CSM service is operational by running the following commands:

  - **systemctl status csm_agent**
  - **systemctl status csm_web**